-Voiceover is everywhere—from films and commercials to YouTube videos and phone systems.
-But what is voiceover, and how can it elevate your content in 2025?
-Whether you're a creator, marketer, or business owner, understanding voiceover as a production technique can help you craft engaging and professional videos without needing a Hollywood budget.
+Voiceover is everywhere, from films and commercials to YouTube videos and phone systems.
+But what is voiceover, and how can it elevate your content in 2026?
+Whether you’re a creator, marketer, or business owner, understanding voiceover as a production technique can help you craft engaging and professional videos without needing a Hollywood budget.

 Voiceovers involve recording a voice that is heard off screen to provide narration, commentary, or character voices.
+Voice-over is often recorded from a script and can be performed by someone who appears in the production or by a specialist voice actor.
 This technique adds depth, clarity, and emotion to your content, making it more memorable and accessible.
-In fact, video remains the top format for consuming information, with viewers spending over seven hours weekly watching online videos, a 59% increase since 2016, according to Limelight's State of Online Video 2019.
+In fact, video remains the top format for consuming information, with viewers spending over seven hours weekly watching online videos, a 59% increase since 2016, according to Limelight’s State of Online Video 2019.

 Understanding Voiceover: Definition and Types

 At its core, a voiceover is a recorded voice that is layered over visual content or audio to guide, explain, or entertain.
+Voiceover is widely used in television programmes and movies, often featuring a narrator who guides the audience or provides commentary.
 It differs from voice acting in that voiceover often serves as narration or off-screen commentary, while voice acting brings characters to life with dialogue and emotion.
+Narrating is a key function of voiceover, especially in documentaries, corporate videos, and explainer videos.

 Main Types of Voiceover